xoolmana/CustomerManagementSystem/README.md

 <br>

 ## Code
-All the code for this project can be found in the master branch <br>
+All the code for this project can be found above <br>

 ## Software Specifications
 <p>